CylonicRaider/Instant/docs/RUNNING.md

 - `pid-file` — *PID file*: The path of a file to write the PID of the process to.
 Used in standalone mode to locate the process.
 A default value (which varies according to the process name) is provided.
-- `pid-file-warmup` — *Secondary PID file*: During a "fast restart", if supported by the process, the PID of its background copy is written here.
+- `pid-file-warmup` — *Secondary PID file*: During a “fast restart”, if supported by the process, the PID of its background copy is written here.
   Defaults to the value of `pid-file` with a `.new` suffix appended.
-- `startup-notify` — *Fast restart support*: Setting this key enables "fast restart" support for this process.
+- `startup-notify` — *Fast restart support*: Setting this key enables “fast restart” support for this process.
 When performing a fast restart, the value of this key is appended to the process' command line (as a single argument), followed by a shell command (as a single argument which is internally delimited by spaces) to invoke (and wait for) when the process is done